Tyche

 untutored young barbarians to Western Civilization.
 Of course,

-precisely such hybris had during my own lifetime doomed the German
+precisely such hybris had doomed the German

 connection.
 I went ahead to take a course from Wesley Thomas